What is FDM 3D printing? A guide to Fused Deposition Modeling

 While FDM is great for producing durable, functional parts, SLA (Stereolithography) is often the better choice when high resolution and fine surface finish are required.
 SLA uses light to cure resin, allowing for smoother, more detailed results — though it also comes with higher costs, longer cleanup, and more complex handling.
 In short, FDM excels at practicality and speed; SLA excels at detail and aesthetics.

-FDM 3D printing is used across a wide range of sectors.
+From rapid prototyping to end-use production, FDM 3D printing finds applications in engineering, education, healthcare, and small-scale manufacturing.
 It’s a go-to method for prototyping, mechanical testing, DIY projects, custom tooling, and even low-volume end-use parts.
 In education, it plays a key role in hands-on learning environments, helping students understand engineering principles and digital fabrication.

 FDM 3D printing diagram (visual explanation)